jo-hoe/mb-arena-service/README.md

 ## Execution

-You can run the server just with golang.
+You can run the server just with Golang.

 ```bash
 go run .
 ```

-Or instead use docker.
+Or instead, use docker.

 ```bash
 docker-compose up